 Calgary Trades Doug Gilmour to the Toronto Maple Leafs

-In early 1992, the Calgary Flames completed a 10 player trade with the Toronto Maple Leafs centered around Doug Gilmour.
+In early 1992, the Calgary Flames completed a 10-player trade with the Toronto Maple Leafs centered around Doug Gilmour.

-The most notable player going the other way was Gary Leeman, a 50 goal scorer with the Leafs who managed only 11 goals in 59 games with the Flames before he was sent packing to the Montreal Canadiens.
+The most notable player going the other way was Gary Leeman, a 50-goal scorer with the Leafs who managed only 11 goals in 59 games with the Flames before he was sent packing to the Montreal Canadiens.

-Gilmour went on to become one of the most notable leaders in Toronto Maple Leaf history.
+Gilmour went on to become one of the most notable leaders in Maple Leaf history.
 His presence in the locker room is well documented, while his on ice abilities were also unique.
 Gilmour played a gritty style of hockey despite his small stature, yet was able to contribute offensively on a consistent basis.
 In his seven seasons with the Maple Leafs, Gilmour scored 452 points in 393 games alongside 386 penalty minutes.

 Edmonton Trades Mark Messier to the New York Rangers

 For the Oilers, the return did not match the production and leadership leaving town.
 DeBrusk played parts of six seasons with the Oilers, yet was never a consistent threat at either end of the ice.
-Steven rice split parts of three seasons between the Oilers and the minors, failing to establish himself as an everyday NHL player.
-Bernie Nicholls was the biggest name returning to the Oilers, however he was traded to the New Jersey Devils after parts of two seasons with the Oilers.
+Rice split parts of three seasons between the Oilers and the minors, failing to establish himself as an everyday NHL player.
+Nicholls was the biggest name returning to the Oilers, however he was traded to the New Jersey Devils after parts of two seasons with the Oilers.

-Edmonton Trades Wayne Gretzky to the Los Angeles Kings
+Oilers Trade Wayne Gretzky to the Los Angeles Kings

 At the age of 26, Gretzky had plenty of hockey ahead of him, yet due to rumoured financial difficulties with then Edmonton Oilers owner Peter Pocklington, the team was forced to trade the best player in NHL history.

-In return, the Oilers received two players and three first round draft picks.
-One of which was Jimmy Carson who posted a 100 point season with the Oilers, although he only played two seasons with the team.
+In return, the Oilers received two players and three first-round draft picks.
+One of the picks was Jimmy Carson who posted a 100-point season with the Oilers, although he only played two seasons with the team.
 Martin Gelinas was not a spectacular player, as he only wound up playing with the Oilers for four years.

-As many know, Wayne Gretzky moved onto Los Angeles where he continued doing what he had done his entire career, dominating the NHL.
+As many know, Wayne Gretzky moved onto Los Angeles where he continued doing what he had done his entire career: dominating the NHL.

 In his 539 games with the Kings, Gretzky scored an incredible 918 points.
 Although he was unable to lead the Kings to a Stanley Cup, Gretzky remained by far the best player in the NHL.

-Inducted to the Hockey Hall of Fame in 1999, Gretzky scored 2857 points in 1487 career games and won four Stanley Cups.
+Inducted to the Hockey Hall of Fame in 1999, Gretzky scored 2,857 points in 1,487 career games and won four Stanley Cups.